-In addition to the cases provided in the first paragraph, the District Court of Helsinki shall also be competent in matters concerning the right to an invention for which a European patent under the European Patent Convention (Finnish Treaty Series 8/96) has been sought.
-A prerequisite for hearing such case in the District Court of Helsinki is that the defendant is domiciled in Finland or that the plaintiff is domiciled in Finland and the defendant is not domiciled in a country which is party to the European Patent Convention.
-The District Court of Helsinki shall also hear the case if the parties to the dispute have agreed that the District Court of Helsinki shall be competent in the case.
-(22.12.1995/1695)
+Cases concerning the right to an invention for which a European patent under the European Patent Convention (Finnish Treaty Series 8/1996) has been sought, are also heard by the Market Court.
+A prerequisite for hearing such case in the Market Court is that the defendant is domiciled in Finland or that the plaintiff is domiciled in Finland and the defendant is not domiciled in a country which is party to the European Patent Convention.
+The Market Court also hears the case if the parties to the dispute have agreed that the Market Court is competent in the case.

-A dispute referred to in the first paragraph may not be heard by the District Court of Helsinki if the same dispute between the same parties is pending before the court of another country that is party to the European Patent Convention.
-If the competence of such foreign court has been contested, the District Court of Helsinki shall postpone the hearing of the case until the question of competence has been finally decided upon by the foreign Court.
-(22.12.1995/1695)
+A dispute referred to in subsection (2) above may not be heard by the Market Court if the same dispute between the same parties is pending before a court of another country that is party to the European Patent Convention.
+If the competence of such foreign court has been contested, the Market Court must postpone the hearing of the case until the question of competence has been finally decided upon by the foreign Court.